IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 The Dataverse Software allows you to optionally define "institution-wide Shibboleth groups" based on the the entityID of the Identity Provider (IdP) used to authenticate.
 For example, an "institution-wide Shibboleth group" with ``https://samltest.id/saml/idp`` as the IdP would include everyone who logs in via the SAMLtest IdP mentioned above.

-To create an institution-wide Shibboleth groups, create a JSON file like :download:`shibGroupSAMLtest.json<../_static/installation/files/etc/shibboleth/shibGroupSAMLtest.json>` as below and issue this curl command:
+To create an institution-wide Shibboleth groups, create a JSON file like ``shibGroupSAMLtest.json`` located at ``/_static/installation/files/etc/shibboleth/shibGroupSAMLtest.json`` as below and issue this curl command:

 ``curl http://localhost:8080/api/admin/groups/shib -X POST -H 'Content-type:application/json' --upload-file shibGroupSAMLtest.json``